signgrid-io/terms/TERMS.md

 # SECTION 2 - REGISTRATION & LICENSE ACCOUNT

-Certain of the Services or portions of the Site may require you to register for a Subscription plan, becoming a "Registered User".
-As part of the License creation process, you may be asked to provide an email unique to the Account and Password ("Login Information").
-For other Auth Providers such as Google or GitHub the email is provided to us as part of the Authentication flow.

 - Login Information and agree not to transfer or disclose your Login Information to any third party other than an individual with express authority to act on your behalf.
 - If you suspect any unauthorized use of your Account, you agree to notify us immediately.
 You are solely responsible for any activities occurring under your Account.
 - You have no ownership right to your Account.
 If you are registering an Account on behalf of an organization under an agreement between us and another organization, that organization may have administrator rights to access your account and any information provided under your Account.
-If the terms of your Account or subscription grant access to the Services to a certain number of persons (each an "Team members"), you represent and warrant that only Authorized Users shall have access to the Services.
+If the terms of your Account grant access to the Services to a certain number of persons (each an "Team members"), you represent and warrant that only Authorized Users shall have access to the Services.
-- These Terms will apply to each Authorized User, and a breach of these Terms by an Authorized User will entitle us to terminate your Account with no refund due to you for any prepaid subscription fees.
+- These Terms will apply to each Authorized User, and a breach of these Terms by an Authorized User will entitle us to terminate your Account with no refund.

 # SECTION 3 - PERMITTED USES

-You are authorized to access the Site for the sole purpose of viewing and using the Services on your computer or device.
+You are authorized to access he Site for the sole purpose of viewing and using the Services on your computer or device.
 You may not, and shall not permit any other person, to:

 - copy the Services, in whole or in part;
 - modify, correct, adapt, translate, enhance or otherwise prepare derivative works or improvements of any Services;